bluekvirus/Stage.js/HOWTO.md

 We also maintain a list of 3rd party libraries for the developers to choose from in addition to the base libraries.
 These utility libraries (e.g jquery-file-upload, store.js, uri.js, raphael.js, marked, moment.js, socket.io.js...) are carefully selected from the many open-source JavaScript libraries out there to help with specific but generally-will-appear problems that a developer will encounter during the web application development process. (see more in the **Include other js libraries** section)

-**Remember:** The goal of this framework is to assist you making better use of *Marionette* (thus *Backbone*).
+**Remember:** The goal of this framework is to assist you making better use of *Backbone.js*.
 It is designed to keep you focused on building dynamic views without worrying about putting/linking/organizing them into a manageable whole.
 It is very important that you understand the 4 types of views (*ItemView, Layout, CollectionView and CompositeView*) offered by the *Marionette* pattern library.
 So that you can maximize the efficiency offered by our unique workflow, intuitive toolset and prepared application container.

 ###Choose the right distribution